xyproto/algernon/README.md

 ##### List

 ~~~
-// A Redis-backed List (takes a name, returns an object)
+// A Redis-backed List (takes a name, returns a list object)
 List(string) -> userdata

 // Add an element to the list